apache/drill/_docs/configure-drill/070-configuring-user-impersonation.md

 ## Impersonation and Views
 You can use views with impersonation to provide granular access to data and protect sensitive information.
 When you create a view, Drill stores the view definition in a file and suffixes the file with .drill.view.
 For example, if you create a view named myview, Drill creates a view file named myview.drill.view and saves it in the current workspace or the workspace specified, such as dfs.views.myview.
 See [CREATE VIEW]({{site.baseurl}}/docs/create-view) Command.

 You can create a view and grant read permissions on the view to give other users access to the data that the view references.
 When a user queries the view, Drill impersonates the view owner to access the underlying data.
+If the user tries to access the data directory, Drill returns a permission denied error.
 A user with read access to a view can create new views from the originating view to further restrict access on data.

 ### View Permissions
 A user must have write permission on a directory or workspace to create a view, as well as read access on the table(s) and/or view(s) that the view references.
 When a user creates a view, permission on the view is set to owner by default.
 Users can query an existing view or create new views from the view if they have read permissions on the view file and the directory or workspace where the view file is stored.